hci-a-if-its-2019/assignment-0-ojoakua-10bit/README.md

 ![Inconsistent Implementation 02](img/img07.gif)

 I don't know why but the implementation of 'Dark Mode' on Windows File Explorer itself feels immature.
 When I open the special directory like `C:\Windows\Fonts`, the dark theme on Windows File Explorer broke.
+It's sad that this is happened on long term stable channel too (Windows LTSC)

 ## What should Microsoft improve...

-`TODO: complete this`
+* Complete the implementation of current dark theme for every Windows Built-in applications before adding more features on Windows.
+* Enforce a standard for icons to support 'Dark Theme' for all application on Windows.

 # Third Item

-`TODO: complete this`
+`TODO: add this if I still have spare time`